awecourse/workshop/README.md

 ### Optional: using the notebook offline

 Launching the notebook directly from this repository using the button above is the preferred way.

+> [!WARNING]
+> Launching the notebook in Mybinder via the button above no longer works.
+Please use the alternative version described below.

-Alternatively you can run the notebook locally.
-However, you need to run it in Python 3.6 as some of the functionalities stopped working with newer versions.
-To run the notebook locally, clone this repository, or manually download it to your working folder (extract the .zip archive) if you are not familiar with git.
-If you're new to Python, we recommend you to install it using [Anaconda](https://docs.anaconda.com/anaconda/install/ "Installation instructions for Anaconda").
+Alternatively, you can run the notebook locally.
+However, you need to run it in Python 3.6 as some functionalities stopped working with newer versions.
+To run the notebook locally, clone this repository, or manually download it to your working folder (extract the .zip archive) if you are unfamiliar with git.
+If you're new to Python, we recommend you install it using [Anaconda](https://docs.anaconda.com/anaconda/install/ "Installation instructions for Anaconda").
 Anaconda comes with Jupyter Notebook and required packages already installed.
 If you are not using Anaconda, please install [Jupyter Notebook](https://jupyter.readthedocs.io/en/latest/install.html "Installation instructions for Jupyter Notebook") yourself and execute the lower command to install the required packages:

 ```commandline
 pip install --user scipy numpy matplotlib ipywidgets